SuperpowersCorp/longboye/README.md

 - [src/Longboye/Imports.hs](/../../tree/master/src/Longboye/Imports.hs) - a file with a lot of imports and a `hiding` statement
 - [test/Spec.hs](/../../tree/master/test/Spec.hs) - a simple mostly collapsed file

-It may take developers some time to get used to the exotic styling of the Goodboye™ format but those who have the fortitude to see it through will be rewarded with the bountiful gifts of clean code undreamed of by most of mankind.
+It may take some developers a little time to get used to the exotic styling of the Goodboye™ format but those who have the fortitude to see it through will be rewarded with the bountiful gifts of clean code undreamed of by most of mankind.